digint/tinyfsm/README.md

 Development
 -----------

-The source code for TinyFSM is managed using Git.
-Check out the source repository like this:
+The source code for TinyFSM is managed using Git:

     git clone https://dev.tty0.ch/tinyfsm.git